jbosstm/quickstart/TXFramework/wsat-jta-bridge/README.md

 There is another test that shows what happens if the client decides to rollback the AT.

-When running the `org.jboss.as.quickstarts.wsat.jtabridge.fromjta.BridgeFromJTATest#testCommit()`, the following steps occur:
+When running the `org.jboss.narayana.quickstarts.wsat.jtabridge.fromjta.BridgeFromJTATest#testCommit()`, the following steps occur:

 1. A new JTA Transaction is created by the client.
 2. An operation on a WS-AT enabled Web service is invoked by the client.